Skip to content

 • 11/18/2024

 Nina never let deafness prevent her from achieving her dream of being in the fashion industry.
-While being a deaf student enrolled in a normal class setting had its challenges, it was in MC that Nina learned to be resilient and accept the kindness of others.
+While being a deaf student enrolled in a class had its challenges, it was in MC that Nina learned to be resilient and accept the kindness of others.
 Today, Nina shares her talent with the world as a fashion designer who proudly promotes Filipino designs and craftsmanship.

 Briefly describe your area/s of expertise and/or advocacies.
 How long have you been doing these?